BenMuellerIT/osticket-prereqs/README.md

 </p>
 <p>
-Registering the PHP from within IIS makes the webserver aware of the location of our PHP folder that was created
+Enabling PHP from within IIS makes the webserver aware of the location of our PHP folder that I created earlier.
+From there we can install osTicket.
 </p>
 <br />